What are the most spectacular roads in Turkey?

 Süvarihalil Geçidi is a high mountain pass at an elevation of 2.442m (8,011ft) above the sea level, located in the Hakkâri Province of Turkey, a few kilometres away from the Iraq-Turkey border.

-Yukarıkent Geçidi is a high mountain pass at an elevation of 2.423m (7,949ft) above the sea level, located on the border of Kars and Iğdır Provinces in the Eastern Anatolia Region of Turkey.
+Boğatepe Geçidi is a high mountain pass at an elevation of 2,353m (7,719ft) above sea level, located in the Eastern Anatolia region of Turkey.

 How To Travel The Palovit-Trovit Road